MrFunkenstein/Confusion_Matrix_Calculator/README.md

 The confusion matrix shows the ways in which your classification model is confused when it makes predictions.

-This Excel worksheet calculates 13 Confusion Matrix statistics including the commonly used Sensitivity, Specificity, Accuracy and Balanced Accuracy along with many other statistics.
+This Excel worksheet calculates 13 Confusion Matrix statistics including the commonly used Sensitivity, Specificity, Accuracy and Balanced Accuracy.
 Other calculated statistics are show below.

 ![Confusion Matrix Statistics Calculated](images/Confusion_Matrix_Calculator_Screenshot_01.png)